zhiqingfeng/H2-Goat/README.md

 - This vulnerability already reported and addressed.
 The remote code execution vulnerability was due to the usage of an outdated third party dependency, Apache Santuario.

+## Sequel - Solve SQLZoo.
+* This task basically used SQL, I have use SQL statment during my working place and this task is not that very difficult for me. :)
+*
+- 0 SELECT basics.

+- 2 SELECT from World.